RochelleLundy/INFX-551-Spring2017/DataCleaning/CleaningProcess-ElectronicPoundsCollected_WA_2017-04_Table_p1b.md

 #### Annotated Cleaning Narrative:

+Remove commas and percentage signs from numbers
-Text transform on cells in column Estimated quantity in pounds by WA State county April using expression grel:value.replace(",","")
+- Text transform on cells in column Estimated quantity in pounds by WA State county April using expression grel:value.replace(",","")
-	Text transform on cells in column Estimated quantity in pounds by WA State county YTD April using expression grel:value.replace(",","")
+- Text transform on cells in column Estimated quantity in pounds by WA State county YTD April using expression grel:value.replace(",","")
+- Text transform on cells in column Percent of total pound by county YT April using expression grel:value.replace("%","")

+Change values to number type for numeric facet
-	Text transform on cells in column Percent of total pound by county YT April using expression grel:value.replace("%","") Text transform on cells in column Estimated quantity in pounds by WA State county April using expression value.toNumber() Text transform on cells in column Estimated quantity in pounds by WA State county YTD April using expression value.toNumber()
+- Text transform on cells in column Estimated quantity in pounds by WA State county April using expression value.toNumber()
+- Text transform on cells in column Estimated quantity in pounds by WA State county YTD April using expression value.toNumber()

+Identify non-numeric values (NR) with numeric facet and blank out
+- Text transform on cells in column Estimated quantity in pounds by WA State county April using expression null

+Check for and trim whitespaces from values by column
-	Text transform on cells in column Estimated quantity in pounds by WA State county April using expression null Text transform on cells in column WA State County using expression value.trim() Text transform on cells in column Estimated quantity in pounds by WA State county April using expression value.trim() Text transform on cells in column Estimated quantity in pounds by WA State county YTD April using expression value.trim() Text transform on cells in column Percent of total pound by county YT April using expression value.trim()
+- Text transform on cells in column WA State County using expression value.trim()
+- Text transform on cells in column Estimated quantity in pounds by WA State county April using expression value.trim()
+- Text transform on cells in column Estimated quantity in pounds by WA State county YTD April using expression value.trim()
+- Text transform on cells in column Percent of total pound by county YT April using expression value.trim()

 #### JSON Cleaning Script:
 ```
 [
   {